SAM HARRIS AND

-To whatever extent the perception of auras is more than imagination, it is probably rooted in
+When we hear talk about chakras, concern for associated subtle energies and auras is rarely far behind.
+However, to whatever extent the perception of auras is more than imagination, it is probably rooted in

 The ability of some people to see the colored auras of others has held an important place in folklore and mysticism throughout the ages.
 Although many people claiming to have such powers could be charlatans, it is also conceivable that others are born with a gift of synesthesia.

 (Cynthia Sue Larson) has related her own synesthesia to her perception of auras:

 AURA ADVANTAGE, because it’s a very important part of sensing energy fields around us.
 When I was an infant, all my senses seemed interconnected, especially sight and hearing.
 This way of experiencing the world is known as “synesthesia,” a Greek word that means “perceiving together.”
 Sudden noises would appear as sharp bursts of color that would flash through the house, sometimes even just a bit before the sound itself was heard.
 Waves of color would wash around my mother and father, so I could see their moods from the colors even before I could focus on the details of their faces.
 We can intuitively see, hear, smell, taste, and feel things around us that coincide with our other senses, and discover important additional information about our surroundings this way.

 The widely respected New Age healer Barbara Ann Brennan sees the lowest auric levels like this (from her classic book, Hands of Light):

 She writes: “Most people see a haze around the fingers and hands when trying to sense the aura.
 It looks somewhat like the heat wave over a radiator.

 It is sometimes seen in various colors, such as a blue tint.
 Usually, most people see it as colorless in the beginning.”